-CIS to open Eagle Center of Innovation
+CIS opens Eagle Center of Innovation

-Students who apply and are accepted will attend classes at the iEagle campus, which will be located at Campbellsville Middle School.
+Students who apply and are accepted attend classes at the iEagle campus, which will be located at Campbellsville Middle School.

-At the iEagle campus, students will participate in project-based learning and STEAM projects, learn about engineering, robotics and technology, perform community service and much more.
+At the iEagle campus, students participate in project-based learning and STEAM projects, learn about engineering, robotics and technology, perform community service and much more.

 CIS Superintendent Kirby Smith said iEagle was created to provide students with a new way of learning.